Healthcare and pharma procurement teams enter 2026 with rising spend, volatile supply markets, and higher expectations for performance.

 Common traits of higher-performing, AI-ready procurement functions:

-In other words, AI performs best where processes are already standardized, data is structured, and channels are consolidated.
+In other words, AI performs best where processes are already standardized and data is structured.
 Where spend is fragmented, and PO discipline is weak, the same tools deliver much less impact.

 Takeaway for 2026: AI amplifies well-structured procurement processes, but it does not fix fragmentation.
 Strengthen PO discipline, master data, and category governance before scaling AI.